You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 Buying power.
 The value of a particular amount of money, measured in terms of what goods and services it can buy.

 Contracted-out benefits.
-Pension rights built up from you ‘opting’ out of the earnings related part of the State Pension, resulting in a reduction to your entitlement to State Second Pension (S2P).
+Pension rights built up from you ‘opting’ out of the earnings related part of the State Pension, resulting in a reduction to your entitlement to Additional State Pension.
 There may be restrictions on how and when these benefits can be taken.

 Contributions.
 Payments made by an individual or their employer to a pension scheme, to build up the pension rights or funds of an individual.